Johann Caspar Goethe: Biography

 Catharina Elisabeth moved into the Goethe family house after the marriage.
 It was here that their son, Johann Wolfgang, was born on 28 August 1749.
 Goethe had 5 other children, but only Cornelia, born in 1750, survived until adulthood.

-After the death of his mother on 1 April 1754, Goethe had the two inter-connected houses remodelled into a spacious new building with 20 rooms and a staircase modelled on the Kaisertreppe in the Römer.
+After the death of his mother on 1 April 1754, Goethe had the two interconnected houses remodelled into a spacious new building with 20 rooms and a staircase modelled on the Kaisertreppe in the Römer.
 The new house provided sufficient space for Goethe's large library and art collection.
 When the house was sold in 1795, it was recorded that Goethe's library contained approximately 2000 volumes, amongst them legal and historical works, ancient and contemporary literature in several languages, travelogues and theological works.
 Goethe's art collection consisted entirely of contemporary works by Frankfurt artists; no inventory of the collection has survived.
 Goethe also collected plaster casts of antique sculptures as well as minerals.

-An artist's representation of Goethe's house before the 1755–56 renovation.
+An artist's representation of Goethe's house before the 1755–1756 renovation.

 The completed house as it stood in 1850.

-in 1759, French troops occupied Frankfurt during the Seven Years' War.
+In 1759, French troops occupied Frankfurt during the Seven Years' War.
 The French city commander, Count Thoranc, stayed in Goethe's house for several months during this time.
 Goethe found this a nuisance, especially because he was a supporter of Prussia, France's enemy in the war.

-After around 1770, Goethe gradually lost his mental facilities.
+After around 1770, Goethe gradually lost his mental faculties.
 In 1779, he suffered a stroke, followed by a second in 1780.
 Goethe was paralysed after this second stroke, and died on 25 May 1782.
 He left his son Johann Wolfgang a considerable fortune of around 90,000 Guilders.
 Goethe is buried in the family plot at the Peterskirchhof in Frankfurt.